Cyanamide: Reactions and uses

 In this way, cyanamide behaves as a dehydration agent and thus can induce condensation reactions.
-Alcohols, thiols, and amines react analogously to give alkylisoureas, "pseudothioureas", and guanidines.
+Alcohols, thiols, and amines react analogously to give alkylisoureas, isothioureas, and guanidines.
 The anti-ulcer drug cimetidine is generated using such reactivity.
 Related reactions exploit the bifunctionality of cyanamide to give heterocycles, and this latter reactivity is the basis of several pharmaceutical syntheses such as the aminopyrimidine imatinib, and agrichemicals Amitrol and hexazinone.
 The hair-loss treatment minoxidil and the anthelmintics albendazole, flubendazole, and mebendazole feature 2-aminoimidazole substructures derived from cyanamide.
 Cyanamide is also used in the synthesis of other pharmaceutical drugs including tirapazamine, etravirine, revaprazan, and dasantafil.

 The cyanamide anion has the character of a pseudo chalcogen, cyanamide can therefore be regarded as analogue to water or hydrogen sulfide.

 A convenient method for the preparation of secondary amines which are not contaminated with primary or tertiary amines is the reaction of cyanamide with alkyl halides to N,N-dialkylcyanamides which can easily be hydrolyzed to dialkylamines and then decarboxylated.
 Cyanamide adds itself in the presence of N-bromosuccinimide to olefinic double bonds.
 The addition product is converted by bases to N-Cyanaziridine, cyclized in the presence of acids to imidazolines, which can be further reacted to vicinal diamines by alkaline cleavage.

 Cyanamide is also a versatile synthetic building block for heterocycles: it forms 2-aminobenzimidazole with 1,2-diaminobenzene and it forms with the readily available cyclic enamine 4-(1-cyclohexenyl)morpholine and with elemental sulfur a 2-aminothiazole in good yields.

 Sodium dicyanamide is available in good yield and high purity from cyanamid and cyanogen chloride, which is suitable as an intermediate for the synthesis of active pharmaceutical ingredients.
-A guanidino group is introduced by reaction of cyanamide with sarcosine In the industrial synthesis of creatine:
+A guanidino group is introduced by reaction of cyanamide with sarcosine In the industrial synthesis of creatine:.

 This synthesis route mostly avoids problematic impurities like chloroacetic acid, iminodiacetic acid, or dihydrotriazine that occur in other routes.
 The physiological precursor guanidinoacetic is obtained analogously by reacting cyanamide with glycine.

-Methods to stabilize cyanamidefmel make it available on an industrial scale.
+Methods to stabilize cyanamide make it available on an industrial scale.
 Due to the strong affinity towards self-condensation in alkaline media (see above) solutions of cyanamide are stabilized by the addition of 0.5 wt% of monosodium phosphate as buffer.
 Solid cyanamide is produced by careful evaporation of the solvent and subsequent addition of a hydrolysis-labile ester of formic acid.
 The ester absorbs traces of moisture (suppression of urea formation), neutralizes alkalinity (ammonia) and continually releases small amounts of formic acid.